Lynden Pindling: Education

 Pindling's parents wanted the best possible education available to him that they could afford, which led to Pindling transferring schools frequently in his earlier years.

 He first attended Eastern Primary School, then located on School Lane between Shirley and Dowdeswell Street.
-He also spent some time at a Seventh-day Adventist primary school at his mother behest.
+He also spent some time at a Seventh-day Adventist primary school at his mother's behest.

 Between the ages seven and nine, Pindling attended all three of the government's junior schools.
 He spent approximately one year each at Eastern Junior on Bay Street, Southern Junior on Wulff Road and Western Junior on the corner of Meeting Street and Hospital Lane.

 He then spent three years at Western Senior School from 1940 to 1943, where the head teacher was musician (and composer of the Bahamian National anthem), Timothy Gibson from whom Pindling also later took piano lessons.
 Pindling also participated in sports like track and field and softball.

 In the summer of 1943, Pindling along with hundreds of children from all over The Bahamas took examinations for enrolment in the selective Government High School (GHS).
 He was one of twenty who won a place.
 He graduated from GHS in 1946.

 Pindling went on to study at King's College, University of London (1948–52), from which he received a law degree.
 He was admitted to the Middle Temple on 12 October 1948 and was Called to the Bar on 10 February 1953.